 A great deal of coffee is produced in Mexico, and in the growing areas, especially the state of Veracruz, as well as in the traditional coffeehouses in the capital, you will be served superb coffee.
 In its basic form, café solo or negro, it is strong, black, often sweet (ask for it sin azúcar for no sugar), and comes in small cups.
 For weaker black coffee ask for café americano, though this may mean instant (if you do want instant, ask for “Nescafé”).
 White is café cortado or con un pocito de leche; café con leche can be delicious, made with all milk and no water (ask if it’s “hecho de leche”, made of milk).
 Espresso and cappuccino are often available too, or you may be offered café de olla – stewed in the pot for hours with cinnamon and sugar, it’s thick, sweet and tasty.
 Outside traditional coffee areas, however, the coffee is often terrible, with only instant available.

-Tea (té) is often available too, especially in Chinese restaurants, and you may well be offered a cup at the end of a comida.
+Tea (té) is often available too, and you may well be offered a cup at the end of a comida.
 You may also be offered herb teas such as manzanillo (camomile) or yerbabuena (mint).
 If you get the chance to try traditional hot chocolate (“the drink of the Aztecs”), then do so – it’s an extraordinary, spicy, semi-bitter concoction, quite unlike the milky bedtime drink of your childhood.
 Artisan chocolate shops sell the chocolate for this (you just add boiling water), and occasionally sell it as a drink too.